Skip to Content

 LCC, Lane County, and EWEB continue to invest in fuel efficient motor pools.
 Public agencies are focused on purchasing electric vehicles when practical and high efficiency hybrids or diesels when necessary.
 These vehicles require less maintenance and have lower operating costs than the vehicles they are replacing.

-In 2023, EWEB had a fleet of 419 active pieces of equipment.
-Of that, 233 were vehicles (including pick-up trucks, dump trucks, bucket trucks, etc), there were 69 units of power operated equipment, and 117 trailers.
-The fleet size increased nearly 7% in 2023 over 2022 and 18.5% since 2020.
-EWEB’s GHG reductions have been driven by a switch from fossil to renewable biofuels.
+EWEB’s decrease in fleet GHG emissions since 2010 have been driven by a switch from fossil to renewable biofuels.
 The biggest impact has come from switching from fossil diesel to renewable diesel (R99) since 2015.
 Other gains in recent years have come from increased use of E85 ethanol vehicles.
 While EWEB has invested in electric passenger vehicles, the COVID-19 pandemic depressed EWEB’s use-case for passenger vehicles.
-In 2023 EWEB purchased its first two Ford Lightning all-electric pick-up trucks.
+In late 2023, EWEB purchased its first two Ford Lightning all-electric pick-up trucks.
+Pick-up trucks are the next most likely sector of our fleet to electrify.
 Electric technology is not as mature for the other heavy-duty vehicle applications that make up the remainder of EWEB’s fleet.

 Building Energy